moondance-labs/tanssi-docs/learn/appchains/runtime-features.md

 ## Transaction Types {: #transaction-types}

-Tanssi appchains have three main types of transactions:
+Tanssi networks have three main types of transactions:

 - **Signed Transactions** - include a signed payload requesting to execute some runtime call.
 Generally, the signature is associated with a private key/public key pair.
 Depending on the runtime logic, the account associated with the signature pays a transaction fee
 - **Unsigned Transactions** - include an unsigned payload requesting to execute some runtime call.
 Because these transactions are unsigned, there is no account associated with them.
 Consequently, runtimes need to define specific conditions that prevent network spam or replay attacks because there is no fee mechanism to prevent such malicious behaviors.
 One example of an unsigned transaction is executing pre-approved actions, like a runtime upgrade